ExamDay/l33t_h4x0r.exe/README.md

 Unfortunately, I am not free to open-source my best projects so the number of green boxes on my github does not reflect my ability.
-To recruiters looking for a reliable measure of my programming skill and experience, please email me at glafond@wisc.edu.
+To recruiters looking for a reliable measure of my programming skill and experience, please email me at watch.closely.0@gmail.com.
 I am happy to provide tours of my work that cannot be made accessible on GitHub.